sathishscripts/agl-compositor/doc/README.md

 some error handling functionality.

-Role assignment to surfaces could probably be improved with an additional interface with can add further data, if that roles assumes that to be true.
+Role assignment to surfaces could probably be improved with an additional interface that could add further data, if a role requires it.

 There seems to be some overlapping functionality with respect to activating applications, so a potential improvement would be that the agl-shell protocol